About Home of Grace for Women

 WHAT STAFF SAY

-The cost of the three-month treatment program at the facility is $5,000, but donations from churches, individuals, and corporations allow Home of Grace to offer a $2,500 scholarship to every applicant, which brings the total cost of treatment down to $2,500.
+The cost of the three-month treatment program at the facility is $3,000, and is due at the time of admission.
 The facility does not accept insurance and does not offer payment plans or sliding options.
-The full cost of treatment must be paid up front at intake.
 Clients are encouraged to contact the facility directly for additional information regarding the cost of treatment.